thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 {: #tab-cipher-reqs align="left" title="TLS 1.3 Ciphersuite Requirements"}

 # Post-Quantum Cryptography (PQC) Considerations

+{:aside}
+> This section is informational and provides deployment guidance only; it does not add normative requirements to this profile.

 The recommendations and ciphersuites in this profile are based on classical cryptography and are not quantum-resistant.